4 Top Tips For Preparing For A Concrete Floor

 Note: If unsure of the depth required, contact the Flowmix team for advice.

 A subbase is a layer of aggregate material that sits snugly between the subgrade (the compacted soil beneath) and the base course.
-Its primary job is to create a solid, load-bearing foundation that can handle the weight and wear of outdoor spaces like driveways, gardens, and pathways.
+Its primary job is to create a solid, load-bearing foundation that can withstand the weight and wear of outdoor spaces such as driveways, gardens, and pathways.

 Without a properly laid subbase, your paving risks shifting, cracking, or sinking over time.
 The foundation ensures everything above it stays level and durable, regardless of traffic or weather conditions.